Many of the things about us are passed on from one generation to another through genes.

-- You have 2 copies of each gene, 1 inherited from each parent.
+You have 2 copies of each gene, 1 inherited from each parent.
 Some genetic conditions happen when both parents pass on a dysfunctional copy of a specific gene to the child, and others happen when a child gets 1 non-functional copy.
-For hereditary angioedema (HAE) Types I and II, 1 non-functional copy of a gene from 1 parent is enough to cause the condition.
+For hereditary angioedema (HAE) Type 1 and Type 2, 1 non-functional copy of a gene from 1 parent is enough to cause the condition.

 How do genes, DNA, and proteins fit together?

 Genes are made up of DNA, which provide specific instructions (like a recipe) for making proteins in each of our cells.
 Proteins are the building blocks for everything in our body like bones and blood.

 Parts of the Body

 Gene therapy is a potential therapy option that involves the transfer of a gene to replace a missing or dysfunctional gene.

 Gene therapy is currently being tested for various diseases and conditions like hemophilia, phenylketonuria (PKU), and hereditary angioedema (HAE).

 There are different types of gene therapy being investigated like changing the DNA or introducing a new gene to the body.